jimenofonseca/WoW-SG/README.md

 ## FAQ

 - How much does this project cost?
-A: about 30 USD + 8 hours of your time (if you want to go into the details of course).
+A: about 30 USD + X hours of your time (if you want to go into the details ofcourse).
+- Where do I get the parts?
+A: any big online store has them (most of them will be in China).
+Do not forget to get at least one small breadboard and aobut 15 male-male jumper cables!
 - Where is the code for controlling the unit?
-A: in the folder "control".
+A: in the folder "control_mode".
 You can either upload the arduino code for Remote Control mode or Line-tracking mode.
 - How do I initialize the web-based dashboard?
 A: Make sure you connect your computer to the Bluetooth unit.
 Then run the script "interface/main.py". the dashboard should open up in a new window of your default internet browser